vic-ma/howtodismantle.github.io/_posts/2024-03-07-Taming-the-wild-JSon-How-to-use-JPath-in-Peakboard-scripts.md

 ## result and conclusion

-JPath is easy to understand and much more practical than doing basic string opration with JSon strings.
+JPath is easy to understand and much more practical than doing basic string opration with JSON strings.
 Feel free to download the attached pbmx and play around with it.
 All examples explained in this article are available to tested right away...

 ![image](/assets/2024-03-07/result.gif)